'Composed upon Westminster Bridge' Analysis

 Full Metrical Analysis

-A traditional sonnet is made up of a lines with pure iambic pentameter.
-In Wordsworth's sonnet iambic beat does dominate but only one line consists of five iambic feet, without caesura or obstacle to flow, and that is the last line.
+A traditional sonnet is made up of 14 lines with pure iambic pentameter.
+In Wordsworth's sonnet, the iambic beat does dominate but only one line consists of five iambic feet, without caesura or obstacle to flow, and that is the last line.

 Lines 3, 4, 5 and 12 are iambic pentameter but the syntax and caesura interrupt the steady beat, reflecting the uncertainty and oddity of the scene.
 Wordsworth must have purposely constructed it this way to highlight the unusual nature of his subject.